EjOliver1107/DevelopersMeet/README.md

 </div>

 <h1>:pencil: Description</h1>
-<p>Developers Meet App is a app to meet your future partner with common traits to better the odds of finding exactly what you're looking for.
+<p>Developers Meet App is a dating app created to meet your future partner with common traits to better the odds of finding exactly what you're looking for.

 Screenshots